 Each kitten will have individual personality traits that aren’t necessarily dependent on their sex.
 Perhaps you’ve had an outgoing and affectionate female cat previously, and you are disappointed to find out that all the females in the litter seem to be shyer than the males.

 Male cats are often more affectionate than females and will tend to be a little more relaxed.
 Typically, male cats will be larger too.
 If you leave your male cat unneutered, he may be aggressive to other male cats in the household or try to wander off in search of females.
-It’s likely that he’ll urine spray around the house, even if his litterbox is spotless!
+He’ll likely spray around the house, even if his litterbox is spotless!

-Many veterinarians will recommend that male and female cats that won’t be used for breeding be neutered or spayed.
-This can reduce the likelihood of them urine spraying or wandering far from home, as well as removing the possibility of accidental litters of kittens!
+Many veterinarians recommend that male and female cats that won’t be used for breeding should be neutered or spayed.
+This can reduce the likelihood of them spraying or wandering far from home, as well as remove the possibility of accidental litters of kittens!

 Their relaxed attitude to life makes them a great choice for busy houses full of kids and other pets.
 You’ll need to set aside time each week to groom your cat’s longhaired coat, but they’re fairly low-maintenance in relation to some other longhaired cats that require much more grooming.

 Birmans can suffer from more health conditions than the average cat, and while these don’t always impact their life expectancy, you might need to be prepared to commit to regular vet bills.
 Many families are happy to share their homes with one of these magical cats.